-Pilato’s courtyard is remarkable, with a marble basin offered by Liutprando and Ilprando, king of the Lombards, that considered Saint Stefano as their main religious centre.
-Then the Trinità church, restored between XII and XII century, where you can admire a precious crib made of painted and gold wood by Simone dei Crocifissi (XIV century).
-Of great appeal is the Benedectine cloister with a double open gallery (X-XIII century), one of the most splendid art works from Emilia’s Romanesque style.
-At last it is worth visiting the Museum that hosts paintings, sculptures and other art works from different periods.
+Pilato’s courtyard is remarkable for the marble basin offered by Liutprando and Ilprando, kings of the Longobards, who considered Saint Stefano as their main religious centre.
+The church of the Trinità was restored between the 12th and the 13th century, where a precious wooden crib by Simone dei Crocifissi may be admired (14th century).
+The Benedectine cloister is particularly appealing for its double open gallery (10th - 13th century), one of the most splendid works of art of the Romanesque style in Emilia.
+At last, it is worth visiting the Museum that hosts paintings, sculptures and other works of art from different periods.

 Source: Curia Arcivescovile and Le Chiese di Bologna (L'Inchiostroblu)